databubs/Data_Salary_2023/README.md

 You can follow me step by step or EMAIL me @CHIENG@LIVE.CA if you have any questions.

 # About the Data
-About Dataset
-Data Science Job Salaries Dataset contains 11 columns, each are:
+This dataset contains 11 columns and they :

 1)  work_year: The year the salary was paid.
 2)  experience_level: The experience level in the job during the year